BillyMagarali/BillyMagarali/README.md

 - 👋 Hello, I’m @BillyMagarali
 - 👀 I’m interested in computers, programmation, video games and history
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking for a Python Junior Developer position and collaborating on Python projects
+- 💞️ I’m looking for a Web developer apprenticeship position
 - 📫 How to reach me: You can send me an email at ---> billymagarali@gmail.com

 <!---